 The COVID-19 pandemic has led to a startling rise in mental health emergencies.
 EMS agencies and paramedics are questioning where they fit in the mental health response.
-Should EMS lead the way for mental health calls?
+Should EMS response to mental health calls lead the way?.

 Psychiatric emergencies affect more than just EMS; these problems affect hospitals, police departments, and mental health institutions.